ASO A/B Testing

 Quick Take

-Use this table to choose the first asset worth testing: search-result appearance, icon, first three screenshots, app preview video, localized creative, Google Play feature graphics, and ratings context before smaller design tweaks.
+Use the first table for ASO results from keyword visibility, localization, custom listings, store funnel benchmarks, category benchmarks, and ratings.
+Use the second table for creative test results from screenshots, icons, app previews, PPO, CPP, and Google Play experiments.
 If you are planning an iOS test, pair this list with the Product Page Optimization testing guide so the first PPO experiment changes one high-impact asset instead of redesigning the whole page.

 | Source / app | What was tested | Reported result | Business takeaway |